A study by psychology professor Dr. Gail Matthews reveals that people who write down their goals are 20% more likely to accomplish them.

 Set Yourself Up for Success With SMART Goals

 Writing SMART goals doesn’t take a lot of time.
-You simply need to make sure that you write a goal that checks all the five boxes by being specific, measurable, achievable, relevant, and time-bound.
+You simply need to make sure that you write a goal that checks all the SMART criteria by being specific, measurable, achievable, relevant, and time-bound.

-Now that you know how to write SMART goals, you can be more proactive about helping the company achieve its objectives.
+Now that you know how to write goals using the SMART goals, you can be more proactive about helping the company achieve its objectives or be more focused with your personal goals and professional development.